MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Export a query from Configuration Manager.

 ### [Export-CMSecurityRole](Export-CMSecurityRole.md)
-Exports a security role to an XML file.
+Export a security role to an XML file.

 ### [Export-CMTaskSequence](Export-CMTaskSequence.md)
 Export a task sequence.